lanceanthonya/Chem_154_Lab2_bioinfo/README.md

 # Description:

-Analysis done in Mol* and in-house jupyter notebook scripts, for analyzing the Twort Group I Ribozyme sequence (Accession # AY954970.1, Nucleotide numbers 16983-17234) as well as possible evolutionarily related bacteriophages.
+Analysis done in Mol* and in-house jupyter notebook scripts, for examining specific residues of the Twort Group I Ribozyme sequence (Accession # AY954970.1, Nucleotide numbers 16983-17234) and aligned sequences found in evolutionarily related bacteriophages.

 # /molstar_save_states/:

-Mol* analysis of the crystalized Twort Group I Ribozyme (Golden et al. 2004), with certain domains highlighted.
+Mol* analysis of the structure of the crystalized Twort Group I Ribozyme (Golden et al. 2004), with certain domains highlighted.
-Note: Truncated P1 sequence
+Note: Truncated P1 sequence and mutation U10A.

 # /pairwise_alignment_tool/:

-lab2_final.ipynb: Reads slightly modified .txt clustal outputs from several different pairwise alignments, that contain the 252-nucleotide Twort ribozyme sequence aligned with a BLAST sequence from a given genome of select bacteriophages, and aligns the sequence, starting from the first nucleotide alignment relative to the given Twort sequence, and ending at the second chosen nucleotide alignment.
+lab2_final.ipynb: Reads slightly modified .txt clustal outputs from several different pairwise alignments, that contain the 252-nucleotide Twort ribozyme sequence aligned with a BLAST sequence from a given genome of select bacteriophages, and aligns the sequence, starting from the first chosen nucleotide alignment relative to the given Twort sequence, and ending at the second chosen nucleotide alignment.
 Includes specific sequences examined during the assignment, as well as an option for user input